 - 1. What is management? - 2.
 Describe the difference between efficiency and effectiveness. - 3.
 Describe briefly four tasks of management. - 4.
 Who is manager?
 Describe briefly levels and skills of manager. - 5.
 Describe briefly forces in task environment. - 6.
 Choicing one force in task environment to analyze affect with a company. - 7.
 Describe briefly forces in general environment. - 8.
-Choicing one force in general environment to analyze affect with a company.
+Choicing one force in general environment to analyze affect with a company. - 9.
+What are the main differences between programmed decision making and nonprogrammed decision making? - 10.
+Describe briefly steps in decision making process.

-- 9. What are the main differences between programmed decision making and nonprogrammed decision making? - 10.
-Describe briefly steps in decision making process. - 11.
-What is planning?
+- 11. What is planning?
 Why planning is important? - 12.
 Describe briefly levels of planning. - 13.
 Describe briefly steps in planning process. - 14.
 Describe briefly strategies in business level - 15.
 Describe briefly strategies in corporate level - 16.
-What is organizing?
-List factors affecting organizational structure. - 17.
+What is organizing, organizational structure? - 17.
 What is different between job enlargement and job enrichment? - 18.
 What is different between functional structure and divisional structure? - 19.
 What is leadership?
-What is different between leadership and management? - 20.
-Describe briefly sources of power. - 21.
-What is need theory?
+Describe briefly sources of power. - 20.
 Describe briefly maslow's theory.